A topic from the subject of Inorganic Chemistry in Chemistry.

 Main Concepts

 Crystal structure refers to the orderly arrangement of atoms, ions, or molecules in a crystal.
-The structure of a crystal is determined by the arrangement of its unit cell, which is the smallest repeating unit of the crystal lattice.
-There are 14 Bravais lattices, which are the basic building blocks of all crystals.
+The structure is defined by its unit cell, the smallest repeating unit of the crystal lattice.
+The 14 Bravais lattices represent all possible unit cell arrangements.
+The geometry and dimensions of the unit cell (lattice parameters) determine the overall crystal structure.
+Different types of bonding (ionic, covalent, metallic, van der Waals) influence the crystal structure and its properties.

 Crystal Structures and Solid State Chemistry